 For this issue, right click HERE and choose "Save Target As..." (you will be downloading a PDF file with a size of 14.1MB).

 The current bulletins from all our leagues are now available on our League Champions page.
-These PDF files are updated the same day the federation results are posted and include everything the snail mailed versions have, with the added bonus that some feature trash talk pages in full color.
+These PDF files are updated the same day the federation results are posted and include everything the snail mail versions have, with the added bonus that some feature trash talk pages in full color.

-Match results are also available in HTML format from that same page, for those who want a searchable option.
+Match results are also available in HTML format from that same page.

 If you want us to continue providing results this way, contact Kimberly and tell her you'd like to "go green."
 We'll stop sending you printed bulletins, which will help keep our prices low, and you'll get the warm, fuzzy feeling that comes from knowing you just helped save the planet.
 Everyone wins!